Wilhelm Schickard

 In 1960 Mr. Bruno v.
 Freytag Löringhoff, professor of philosophy at the University of Tübingen, created the first replica of the Schickard’s machine.

-The first letter—Wilhelm Schickard to Kepler in Linz, 20.
-September, 1623, includes (letters are written in Latin language, which was the international language of science and scholarship in Central and Western Europe until the 17th century):
+The first letter — Wilhelm Schickard to Kepler in Linz, 20 September 1623, includes (letters are written in the Latin language, which was the international language of science and scholarship in Central and Western Europe until the 17th century):

 …Porro quod tu logistice, idem ego mechanice nuper tentavi, et machinam extruxi, undecim integris et sex mutilatis rotulis constantem, quae datos numeros statim άώτομάτος computet, addat, subtrahat, multiplicet, dividatque.
 Rideres clare, si praesens cerneres, quomodo sinistros denarium, vel centenarium supergressos, sua sponte coacervet, aut inter subtrahendum ab eis aliquid suffuretur…

-In English it sounds like—I have tried to discover a mechanical way for performing calculations, which you have done manually till now.
-I constructed a machine, which includes eleven full and six partial pinion wheels, which can calculate automatically, to add, subtract, multiply and divide.
-You would rest satisfied if you can see how the machine accumulates and shifts to the left tens and hundreds, and makes the opposite shift during a subtraction…
+In English, it sounds like — I have tried to discover a mechanical way for performing calculations, which you have done manually till now.
+I constructed a machine, that includes eleven full and six partial pinion wheels, which can calculate automatically, to add, subtract, multiply, and divide.
+You would rest satisfied if you could see how the machine accumulates and shifts to the left tens and hundreds, and makes the opposite shift during a subtraction…

 From 1612 to 1626, Kepler lived in Linz, Austria, where he worked as a mathematics teacher and as an astrologer.
 In this period (1623), he was completing his famous Tabulae Rudolphinae and certainly needed such a calculating instrument.
 He must have written back asking for a copy of the machine for himself, because the second letter, dated February 25th, 1624, includes a description of the machine with two drawings and bad news about a fire, which destroyed the machine: